djspiewak/anti-xml/README.rst

 The Task List
 =============

-The task list for this project is maintained as a public message in `Novell Vibe`_.
+The task list for this project was formerly maintained as a message in `Novell Vibe`_.
-To access this message, simply sign up for a free account (if you haven't already) and then hit the following URL: https://vibe.novell.com/thread/41cf4424-15c6-40dd-b79f-497bcbd8e147
+However, some database issues caused us to repeatedly lose access to that message, and so I've made a manual dump-and-render into an HTML file in Dropbox.
+Eventually, this will move somewhere else...  http://dl.dropbox.com/u/1679797/anti-xml-todo.html

 Note: before you start contributing to the project, you really should read the CONTRIBUTING.rst_ document.
 This outlines some basic guidelines, as well as the